 Heating and Air Conditioning

-Mercer and D’Agostino apartments have units for heating during the winter, and cooling during the summer.
+Hayden and D’Agostino apartments have units for heating during the winter, and cooling during the summer.
 Due to the nature of our temperature systems, air conditioning and heating cannot be run simultaneously within the building.
 As seasonal temperatures change, the buildings overgo a switch between the two systems.

 The wall-mounted thermostat in each room can be set as follows: